tianysun/tianysun.github.io/aboutme.md

 ---

-I am currently a senior undergraduate student in the [School of Mathematics](https://math.umn.edu/) at the [University of Minnesota](https://twin-cities.umn.edu/), advised by Prof.[Maria Gini](https://www-users.cs.umn.edu/~gini/).
+I am currently a senior undergraduate student in the [School of Mathematics](https://math.umn.edu/) at the [University of Minnesota](https://twin-cities.umn.edu/), major in Mathematics and minor in Computer Science and Statistics, advised by Prof.[Maria Gini](https://www-users.cs.umn.edu/~gini/) in the [Department of Computer Science and Engineering](https://cse.umn.edu/cs).

 I interned at CenterPoint Energy as a data analyst supervised by TengranLiu.
 I was in a collaboration between Ecolab and UMN (Ecolab-UMN) leaded by Jimmy Broomfield conducting a series of computing research in Sarah Milstein's COVID-19 projects group.
 In which I am also a member in the competition team lead by Jimmy Broomfield.
 I am also an undergraduate researcher in Prof.Maria Gini's Chatbot Group.